 - Weather - Saudi Arabia has a desert climate, characterized by extremely high temperatures, exceeding 50C.
-Period from June to September is the hottest period of the year.
+The period from June to September is the hottest period of the year.

 - Airports - King Fahd International Airport is an airport in Dammam, Saudi Arabia.
 It is located about 20 km northwest of Dammam and it is the largest airport serving Saudi Arabia.